 The Memorial Garden changes with the seasons, always providing special memories of those whose names are found on the bronze plaques on the stairway wall.

-Many volunteers worked tirelessly to complete much of the Lower Hall, the Garden Room, the 3 – 5 year old Sunday School class room, and the Multipurpose room, and to paint the large Labyrinth.
+Many volunteers worked tirelessly to complete the Lower Hall, the Garden Room, the Kidz Zone preschool classroom, and the Multipurpose Room, and to paint the large Labyrinth.

-The beautiful stained glass windows, brought from Midlands United Church have been installed in feature areas of the church.
-The Youth have recently finished painting their own space for meetings and games.
+The beautiful stained glass windows, brought from Midlands United Church, have been installed in feature areas of the church.
+The youth have their own space downstairs for meetings and games.